NocturnalVisions/Gas-Station-Horror-Preview/README.md

 # YoutubeChannel
 https://www.youtube.com/@NocturnalVisions-8
 Videos showing mechanics, that are already implemented.
-Check it out, code/blueprints will be attached in the repositorium :).
+Check it out, code/blueprints will be attached in the second, private repositorium :).

 # Portfolio - website